-- Abuse and neglect are forms of maltreatment of a pupil.
-Somebody may abuse or neglect a pupil by inflicting harm or by failing to act to prevent harm.
-Pupils may be abused in the family or in an institutional or community setting by those known to them or, more rarely, by others (e.g. via the internet).
+- Abuse and neglect are forms of maltreatment of a child.
+Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
+Pupils may be abused in the family or in an institutional or community setting by those known to them or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate off line abuse.
-They may be abused by an adult or adults or by another child or pupils. - Abuse and Neglect may also take place outside of the home, contextual safeguarding, and this may include (but not limited to), sexual exploitation criminal exploitation, serious youth violence, radicalisation. - Further information about the four categories of abuse; physical, emotional, sexual and neglect, and indicators that a pupil may be being abused can be found in appendices 1 and 2. - Any pupil in any family in any school could become a victim of abuse.
-Staff should always maintain an attitude of "It could happen here". - There are also a number of specific safeguarding concerns that we recognise our pupils may experience; - pupil missing from education - pupil missing from home or care - child sexual exploitation (CSE) - bullying including cyberbullying - domestic abuse
+They may be abused by an adult or adults or by another pupil or pupils.

+- Abuse and Neglect may also take place outside of the home, contextual safeguarding, and this may include (but not limited to), sexual exploitation criminal exploitation, serious youth violence, radicalisation.

+- Further information about the four categories of abuse; physical, emotional, sexual and neglect, and indicators that a child may be being abused can be found in appendices 1 and 2.

+- Any child in any family in any school could become a victim of abuse.
+Staff should always maintain an attitude of "It could happen here", even where no reports have been received.

+- There are also a number of specific safeguarding concerns that we recognise our pupils may experience;

+- child missing from education

+- child missing from home or care

+- child sexual exploitation (CSE), child criminal exploitation (CCE)

+- bullying including cyberbullying

+- domestic abuse

+- drugs

+- fabricated or induced illness

+- faith abuse

+- female genital mutilation (FGM)

+- forced marriage

+- gangs and youth violence

+- gender-based violence/violence against women and girls (VAWG)

+- mental health

+- private fostering

+- radicalisation

+- youth produced sexual imagery (sexting)

+- teenage relationship abuse

+- trafficking

+- peer on peer abuse

+- upskirting

+- serious violence